River des Peres: Current condition

 River des Peres enters underground culverts from north of Forest Park, emerges south of the park into concrete channels, and debouches into the Mississippi.

 An artificial water flow that emulates the river was created through Forest Park, using the city's water supply.
 This is often mistakenly considered a re-creation of the original River des Peres.
 However, the water flow here is deliberately produced, not derived from rainfall, or runoff, etc., and cannot be considered a re-creation of the river.
 The resemblance of the water feature to a picturesque river scene was an attempt to maintain continuity with the appearance of the rest of Forest Park's landscape, which for the most part, excepting significantly recent additions to the Art Museum (by Peter Walker), upholds the original, early twentieth century pastoral design intentions of George Kessler.
 The design received notable objections due to its generous use of resources to present the appearance of a healthy river.

 The river is currently part of the combined sewer and stormwater system of its watershed, which includes large portions of St. Louis City and County.
 It is administered by the St. Louis Metropolitan Sewer District (MSD), which concerns itself primarily with sanitary and storm water management; and the United States Army Corps of Engineers, which handles general flood and safety concerns.
 MSD is working to separate the sanitary and stormwater systems, which will enable more recreational use of the river.

-The planned River des Peres Greenway Project created an 11 mi linear park along the river from Forest Park to the Mississippi.
-It is part of a larger system of works as part of the River Ring project by The Great Rivers Greenway District.
+Great Rivers Greenway is developing the River Ring, an interconnected system of greenways, parks and trails that links three counties, joins two states, and covers an area of 1,216 square mile.
+The River des Peres Greenway is part of River Ring (9.9 miles long now) and links together multiple parks and green spaces including Francis R. Slay Park, Fultz Field, Old St. Marcus Cemetery and the Christy Greenway.